freeCodeCamp/guide/src/pages/cplusplus/index.md

 * C++ is a general purpose programming language which has been used since the 1990's
 * It was designed by Bjarne Stroustrup under with the name "C with classes".
-* It is widely based on the programming language C and thus got it's name.
-* It is actually an Object Oriented version of C and adds more stuff for programmers.
+* It is a version of C that includes Object-Oriented elements, including classes and functions.

 ### Here is your 1st program in C++ -